espruino/EspruinoDocs/info/Notes.md

 ## What are the two panes of the Web IDE for?

 The left-hand side is a simple terminal.
 When Espruino is plugged in, you are communicating directly with it.
-You can write expressions, create and read variables, and even write and execute code while your program is is running.
+You can write expressions, create and read variables, and even write and execute code while your program is running.
 When you type enter after writing an expression, it is executed immediately.
 If you want to clear what you wrote, or break out of a running function, press `Ctrl+C`.

 The right-hand side is a JavaScript editor.
 It's syntax highlighted and has code completion, but what you write is only uploaded to Espruino when you click the `Send to Espruino` button.
 See below: